-1. They follow leaders who are not afraid to be wrong.
+1. They are not afraid to be wrong.

 This takes a level of rarefied authenticity.
-The cocky and conceited leader that proclaims his position, and disregards differing opinions or points of view, is a leader that will have few followers, mostly out of intimidation (as was the case of my former executive colleague).
+The cocky and conceited leader who proclaims his position, and disregards differing opinions or points of view, is a leader who will have few followers, mostly out of intimidation (as was the case of my former executive colleague).

 Typically they know they're right -- and they need you to know it too.
 This type of behavior does not signify confidence; it's the sign of an intellectual bully.

-Unforgettable leaders with loyal followers are secure enough to back down graciously when being proven wrong.
+Unforgettable leaders with loyal followers are secure enough to back down graciously when being proved wrong.
 To them, it's more important to find out what is right than being right.

 They will also often admit when they're wrong, make a mistake, or don't have all the answers.
 Intellectual bullies?
 Rarely the case.

-2. They follow leaders who listen way more than they speak.
+2. They listen way more than they speak.

 Want to hear an insecure leader at work?
-Easy, just listen to their bragging--a mask for their insecurity.
+Just listen to their bragging--a mask for their insecurity.
 Confident leaders are unassuming and know what they think; they want to know what you think.

-Practically speaking, unforgettable leaders allow their followers the freedom to think and be part of the conversation; they ask curious questions, lots of questions: how something is done, what you (the employee) like about it, what you learned from it... and what you need in order to be better, more productive, more efficient, etc.
+Practically speaking, unforgettable leaders allow their followers the freedom to think and be part of the conversation.
+They ask curious questions, lots of questions: how something is done, what you (the employee) like about it, what you learned from it, and what you need to be better, more productive, more efficient, etc.

 Unforgettable leaders with loyal followers realize they know a lot, and seek to know even more.
 And they know the way to do that is to listen more.

-3. They follow leaders who avoid the spotlight and shine it on others.
+3. They avoid the spotlight and shine it on others.

-4. They follow leaders who are not afraid to ask for help.
+4. They are not afraid to ask for help.

 Unforgettable leaders are secure enough to admit weaknesses and when they need help.
-By asking for help that others may see as a weakness, a truly confident leader knows that when he gets help, he pays that other person a big compliment.
+By asking for help, which others may see as a weakness, a truly confident leader knows that when he gets help, he pays that other person a big compliment.

 This leader breeds honesty and authenticity, will always admit their mistakes, and won't mind occasionally "looking bad."

-In fact, their confidence may even allow themselves to be the source of other people's jokes at their expense, because they knows that when you're authentic and unpretentious, others don't laugh at you; they laugh with you.
+In fact, their confidence may even allow them to be the source of other people's jokes at their expense, because they know that when you're authentic and unpretentious, others don't laugh at you; they laugh with you.

 There is an old proverb that goes like this: Where there is no guidance the people fall, but in abundance of counselors there is victory.